 On our short tour 'Dscovery tour', groups consist of a maximum of 10 guests to one guide.
 On our longer tours (7 sisters and Farm tours) groups consist of a maximum of 8 guests to one guide.
 We offer private tours as well.
 Please contact us for more information.

 The kayaks are very stable and the likelihood of a capsize or flip is minimal.
 If your kayak flips all of our guides are well trained in rescue procedures to quickly and efficiently get you back in the boat.
 Before the start of the trip we go over paddling technique and safety procedures, which includes what to do in the event of a capsize.
 Always listen to the guide for instructions and directions - this will ensure a safe and enjoyable trip.

 12. When should I be at the Kayak Center before the tour?

 W recommend to meet up at the kayak center in Homlong 15 minutes before the tour starts.

 13. What should I wear?

 We recommend water- and windproof clothing and waterproof but comfortable shoes.
-Bring changing clothes as well.
+Bring a change of dry clothes as well.
+Jeans and cotton clothing are not recommended.
 We provide all the necessary equipment such as life jacket and sprayskirt.